 Menthol is a minty-flavored substance that masks the harshness of tobacco.
 Menthol cigarettes are just as harmful as non-menthol cigarettes, but the menthol additive makes the smoke less harsh and easier for teens to tolerate.
 In NYC, more than half of middle and high school students who smoke usually smoke menthol cigarettes.

 Although e-cigarettes do not contain tobacco, they typically contain nicotine, which is addictive.
 They also contain flavorings, and other chemicals.
 Flavors in e-cigarettes have been identified as one of the top reasons for e-cigarette use among youth.
 Over 80% of U.S. youth who had ever tried an e-cigarette reported their first product was flavored.
-Starting in summer 2020, flavored e-cigarettes will no longer be legally permitted to be sold in NYC.
+Flavored e-cigarettes are no longer legally permitted to be sold in NYC.

 To learn more about the way menthol and other flavors have affected your community and how to take action: